 Thanks to its muscular physique, the Burmese cat is heavier than it looks.
 These cats have been described as "bricks wrapped in silk."

 Frequently Asked Questions

 How big do Burmese cats get?

 Burmese cats tend to be medium in size.
-A fully grown Burmese cat might weigh between 8-12 pounds or more and range in height anywhere from about 8"-10" inches tall.
+A fully grown Burmese cat might weigh between 8 and 12 pounds or more, and range in height anywhere from about 8 inches to 10 inches tall.

 How long do Burmese cats live?

-The Average lifespan for Burmese is 12-16 years.
+The average life span for Burmese is 12 to 16 years.

 Do Burmese cats shed?

 Burmese are short-haired cats.
-Therefore, they do not shed as much as long-haired cat breeds.
+The coat is very fine and does not shed as much as some other cat breeds.